localstack/localstack.github.io/content/open-source-sponsorship/index.md

 ## Eligibility criteria

-We have some minor eligibility criteria for open-source projects to be eligible for sponsorship.
-Please confirm that the following criteria are satisfied:
+We define the following criteria for open-source projects to be eligible for sponsorship:

 - The project should be open-source and available on a publicly accessible repository.
 - The project should be non-commercial and not-for-profit.